CardShark Bridge Bidder ("CSBB")

 Another way to allow moving controls is to use DragDrop; however, DragDrop is not really meant for this purpose.
 It is designed for clicking and dragging controls or data to another control and dropping it into that control.

-So getting DragDrop to work for just moving controls brought up a number of problems.
+So getting DragDrop to work just for moving controls to specific positions brought up a number of problems.
 Googling led to people asking questions about dragging controls with a mouse, but none which addressed the problems that came up here.

 The above MouseDown event starts the drag-drop.
 If the MouseDown event is used for any other purpose, you will need to figure some way to distinguish between the two purposes in the event code.
-One way would be to put the control inside a frame control.
+One way is to put the control inside a frame control.

 Not only does this eliminate conflicts in frm_Tutorial's MouseDown event, but it makes the tutorial box look more like a regular window for which the title bar is used for clicking and dragging.